astravant/digitalgarden/_notes/daily-notes.md

 ## January 1, 2022

-When long-term goal setting, I am learning it's more important to optimize for skills, systems, and traits - opposed to objects or simple pass fail metrics.
+==When long-term goal setting, I am learning it's more important to optimize for skills, systems, and traits - opposed to objects or simple pass fail metrics.
 Focus on becoming a person with skills that will simply attract the 'things you want.'
-Focus on systems and processes versus things and objects.
+Focus on systems and processes versus things and objects.==

 _"With a system, you are less likely to miss one opportunity because you were too focused on another.
 With a system, you are always scanning for any opportunity."_

-Instead of 'I want a billion dollar company' - what systems, processes, R&D, workflows, etc.  do billion dollar companies have?
-Focus on building these and the 'billion dollar company' will occur as a by-product.

 Instead of 'I want to be a millionaire' - what traits, skills, and habits do millionaires have?
 Focus on upgrading your mindset via books, conferences, networking, optimize your mind, practice persuasion, writing, influence, invest in assets, acquire new skills, learn accounting, work ethic, travel to expand perspective, build a business, etc. and you will become a millionaire as a by-product.